 - If you are involved in an accident with a learner driver and the learner driver has taken rash action that the instructor could not have prevented, the learner will be liable.

 As we can see, apportioning blame in these kinds of accidents is far from clear-cut.
-Call Accident Claims UK today on the number at the bottom of this page so we can help you decide who is liable for your injury.
+Call Accident Claims UK today on the number at the bottom of this page so we can help you decide who is liable for your driving lesson accident claims.

 Common Types of Injury from a Road Traffic Accident